Neonatal Drug Therapy Manual

 Indications:

-• Acute treatment of hyperammonemia associated with urea cycle disorders
+• Nitrogen binding agent for treatment of acute hyperammonemia and associated encephalopathy in patients with deficiencies in enzymes of the urea cycle

 Administration: